pubnub/c-core/unreal/README.md

 static string option = "sync";
 ```

-In the end you have to import module in your your project as follow:
+In the end you have to import module into your project as follow:

 - `<UnrealProject>.Target.cs` and `<UnrealProject>Editor.Target.cs`
 ```cs